JasonEb/Doctor-Patient-Appointments/README.md

 end
 ```

 Finally, we can have a completed appointments association.
-In Appointment, we have a boolean table for "completed".
+In Appointment, we have a boolean column for "completed".
 Using a lambda when making an association, we can filter with conditions.
 ```ruby
 class Doctor < ActiveRecord::Base
 	has_many :doctor_patients